-I saw this mission as a very rare opportunity to share with the world how God is alive and well and living through us.
-While at St. Peter's Hospital for a bilateral mastectomy I was totally inspired to create a website called floydwarriors.com -an inspirational healing ministry and resource center to facilitate volunteers helping loved ones newly diagnosed with cancer.
-The day after surgery I drafted all my pages- they're on my desk still.
+I saw this moment as my mission, a very rare opportunity to share with the world how God is alive and well and living through us.
+While at St. Peter's Hospital for a bilateral mastectomy I was totally inspired to create this organization called floydwarriors.com -an inspirational healing ministry and resource center to facilitate volunteers helping newly diagnosed cancer patients.
+The day after surgery, January 10th I drafted all my pages of floydwarriors.com.

 Dinner is Done...